Dying in Dallas: Family gets news they prayed for

 “That’s what I miss,” Luz says.
 “That’s what I truly miss is him getting me mad because it would be so funny to him.”

-As we spoke, Luz laughed and cried at the memory of the brother who was taken away far too young, the brother who will be forever in her heart.
+As we spoke, Luz laughed and cried at the memory of the brother who was taken away far too young and who will be forever in her heart.

-Editor’s Note: We are committed in 2017 to keep to keep telling to telling the stories of those who have died in Dallas.

 Copyright 2016 WFAA

-Note: Editor’s Note: The “Dying in Dallas” series is all about telling the stories of murder victims who cases are often ignored -- those cases that often get little more than a blip on the nightly newscast or a brief in the newspaper.
-Last August, we aired a segment on the murder of Luis Segovia.
-Over the weekend, police announced they issued a capital murder warrant.
-Police credit the “Dying in Dallas” series with helping them solve the case.
-Editor’s Note: We are committed in 2017 to keep telling the stories of those who have died in Dallas.